Best Weighted Vest of 2021

 |ZFOsports Exercise Vest||Adjustable, for beginners||20||+||Gray|

-1. RUNFast/Max Vest – Best All Rounder Weighted Vest For Beginners And Fitness Pros
+1. RUNFast/Max Vest – Best All-Rounder Weighted Vest For Beginners And Fitness Pros

 The manufacturers of this vest seem to have adopted “catch as many as you can” policy while designing this vest.
 And they have managed a decent job at it, creating one of the most versatile weighted vests on our shortlist.
 It has a very sober design, clad in all black like a SWAT tactical vest.

-The main strength of RUNFast is the fact that it is available in a multitude of configuration.
+The main strength of RUNFast is the fact that it is available in a multitude of configurations.
 If you are a beginner, you can try the lightest version, which weighs in at 12lbs.
 And if you want something heavier, there are nine other weight categories, with the heaviest going all the way up to 140lbs!

 And you can also tweak the weight once you buy this vest.
 All vest models have the option of removing and adding weights.
 The vest has empty pockets for the purpose, and you can buy extra weights separately from the manufacturer.
-For some extra comfort, you can opt for shoulder pads which are available as an optional extra.
+For some extra comfort, you can opt for shoulder pads, which are available as an optional extra.

 Overall, the fit and finish levels on these vests are pretty decent.
 They have a one-size fit most design, which works well for the most part due to the velcro straps on the vest.
 You can use these straps to give your vest the perfect fit for your frame, without having it sag uncomfortably while running.

 For vests weighing between 100-140lbs, 140lbs is the maximum weight capacity of the vest.
 Also, you cannot remove the weights in the lighter models like the 12lb vest.